cb-talent-development/cb-client/README.md

 ### Future

 - **Transformer** pattern for requests/response mapping.
-By exposing an array of transformer classes the library will enable class/object mappings to be developed and consumed separately.
+By exposing an array for transformer classes the library will enable class/object mappings to be developed and consumed separately.
 - Additional endpoints